-This topic contains 4 replies, has 1 voice, and was last updated by Denys Trofimchuk 1 month, 3 weeks ago.
+- This topic has 4 replies, 1 voice, and was last updated 5 years, 2 months ago by Denys Trofimchuk.

 I often rely on the same couple of examples to explain the types of insights that behavioral science can generate.
 Depending on the person, I’ll give a more or less complex answer:

 - Ever decide to go to the gym, but don’t actually follow through on that intention?
 Behavioral science can provide lots of explanations why, and different tips for how to make that action easier.
 Including pick out gym clothes the night before (which lowers hassles and serves as a reminder of past preferences and intentions), or temptation bundling.